Percy Spender: Post-war politics

 Upon Menzies' return to power in 1949, Spender was made Minister for External Affairs (19 December 1949 – 26 April 1951) and Minister for External Territories.
 Spender's greatest influence on Australian politics occurred during this period.
 He led Australian delegations to the British Commonwealth Conference in Colombo, Ceylon and to the Fifth Session of the United Nations General Assembly (of which he was the vice-president).

 At the conference in Colombo, Spender was instrumental in the development of the Colombo Plan (which had originally been known as the Spender Plan).
+The plan saw students from Asian countries admitted to study at Australian universities, though many more came as privately sponsored students.
 He also played a large part in the signing of the ANZUS Pact and the Treaty of San Francisco (Japanese Peace Treaty; 1951).

 Spender expressed more desire to secure alliances with 'great powers' than contribute to collective security, stating that international organisations like the UN may "contain those who are at work to disrupt the order we believe in".
 In this sense Spender was more akin to the realist tradition of Australian foreign politics linked to former Prime Minister Sir Robert Menzies.

 Diplomatic and judicial posts

 On leaving politics, Spender was appointed Australia's Ambassador to the United States (1951–58).

+Spender's appointment as Ambassador to the United States was seen as a possible motive by Menzies to remove a potential rival in Spender from Parliament and notwithstanding Spender had unsuccessfully stood against Menzies for the UAP leadership in 1943.

+However Spender said in 1968 that Menzies only made the ambassador's offer after Spender informed Menzies that he (Spender) was leaving politics.

-He was the first Australian appointed to the International Court of Justice in The Hague (1958–1964) and was the Court's President 1964–67.
+Spender was the first Australian appointed to the International Court of Justice in The Hague (1958–1964) and was the Court's President 1964–67.
 Spender died in May 1985, aged 87.

 Marriages and family

 Spender married Jean Maud Henderson on 6 April 1925 at St Mary Magdalene Church of England, Coraki, New South Wales.
 She became a crime-fiction writer and they had two sons.
-One son, John Spender, was also a politician and diplomat who married Australian fashion designed Carla Zampatti.
+One son, John Spender, was also a politician and diplomat who married Australian fashion designer Carla Zampatti.
 Jean Spender died in 1970 and on 4 October 1975 at St Mark's Church of England, Darling Point, he married Averil Watkins Trenerry, née McLeod.
 The marriage was short-lived and they divorced soon after.
 He married Eileen Esdaile, née Congreve, in Honolulu, Hawaii in 1983.

 His granddaughter, Allegra Spender is also a member of parliament for Wentworth.